PLUS Program Admission Process

 Follow these steps to apply for the PLUS Program:

-- Indicate on the MU application an interest in the PLUS Program
+2. Indicate on the admissions application an interest in the PLUS Program

-- Upon acceptance to Muskingum University, submit documentation of learning difference to the PLUS Program
+3. Submit documentation of a learning difference to the PLUS Program.

 A learning difference can have various causes.
 PLUS Program students typically have a documented diagnosis of: